ajnart/homarr-docs/docs/integrations/index.md

 ---

 ## Media Servers
-Homarr can integrate with your media servers for better control over what's going on.
+Homarr can integrate with your media servers, which allows you to control it from your dashboard.
 You may add multiple media servers, also of different kinds, to your dashboard.

 :::tip